Nippius/cv/README.txt

+# About

+This repo contains my Curriculum Vitae.
+You are free modify it to create your own but please don't use my resume for anything else without my permission!

+Do take a look to the [Awesome-CV](https://github.com/posquit0/Awesome-CV) template if you want to do more advanced stuff (like cover letters for example).

+# How to build:

+- Download [TeXLive](http://tug.org/texlive/acquire-netinstall.html) and extract it's contents to a folder.

+- Create a environment variable called TEX with the value <path_to_text_live_bin_folder>

+- Run build.ps1 to build all the documents.

+- Run clean.ps1 to clean the builds (this deletes the output).

+The output files are stored in the folder /output

+# Credit

 Based on the awesome [Awesome-CV](https://github.com/posquit0/Awesome-CV) template by posquit0.

-#How to build:

-Download [TeXLive](http://tug.org/texlive/acquire-netinstall.html) and extract it's contents to a folder

-Create a environment variable called TEX with the value <path_to_text_live_bin_folder>

-Run build.ps1 to build all the documents.

-Run clean.ps1 to clean the builds.

-The output files are stored in the folder /output